-2.2.2 Energy Load Forecast - Key Trends
+Energy Load Forecast - Key Trends 2.2.2 3

-- 4 BC Hydro's 2012 mid Load Forecast by sector, including projected rate impacts, is - shown in Table 2-3.
-The industrial sector represents the largest potential for new - load growth in the next 10 years, particularly in LNG, oil and gas, and mining.
+BC Hydro's 2012 mid Load Forecast by sector, including projected rate impacts, is 4 shown in Table 2-3.
+The industrial sector represents the largest potential for early 5 new load growth, particularly in LNG, oil and gas, and mining.
+6